 - Others: white rice, white pasta, cassava, tapioca and couscous

-An important tip is to avoid all industrialized products, because they contain high amounts of carbohydrates, giving way to fresh natural products and vegetables.
+An important tip is to avoid all types of processed food, because they contain high amounts of carbohydrates, giving preference to natural products and fresh vegetables.

-These foods can be eaten 1 or 2 times a day, balancing with protein and healthy fat intake:
+These foods can be eaten once or twice a day, balancing them with protein and healthy fat intake:

 - Whole grain bread;